 • Use of Control accounts for Payroll, Sales ledger and Purchase ledger; Bank reconciliation.

 • The need for accounting codes through the Chart of accounts.

 |Scheduled Learning And Teaching Activities||Lecture||6||1:00||6:00||N/A|

 Workshops will be used to examine, explore and develop topics covered by the programme of lectures as well as guided reading and to develop subject specific skills.

-In workshops, students are expected to discuss issues relating to the design and use of accounting information as well as gaining experience in the computational aspects of accounting.
+In workshops, students are fully expected to discuss issues relating to the design and use of accounting information as well as gaining experience in the computational aspects of accounting.

-Interpersonal communication skills are developed through information seminar work and presentation of students' work in these workshops.
+Interpersonal communication skills are developed through seminar work and presentation of students' work in these workshops.